 Hangil's CAST capstone project, "Be Kind, Have Fun," was a short film showcasing stories that demonstrate that kindness still spreads, even in the time of the coronavirus.

 I am thrilled to continue similar work as a current Sherman H. Starr Family curatorial intern at the Rose Art Museum.
-For my CAST capstone project, I plan to produce a photography series and a collection of poems profiling and exploring the social significance of auxiliary dance group, Toxic.
-After graduation, I’m excited to explore career opportunities centering the arts and social transformation in the Greater Boston Area or Atlanta before pursuing a graduate degree.
+For my CAST capstone project, I plan to produce a photography series and a collection of poems profiling and exploring the social significance of auxiliary dance group Toxic.
+After graduation, I am excited to explore career opportunities centering the arts and social transformation in the greater Boston area or Atlanta before pursuing a graduate degree.

 Upon graduation, Sarah was living in Madrid and teaching English to Spanish students at a bilingual primary school.
 She assisted teachers in first and second grade in classes taught in English — language, social science and natural science.
 She lived in the city center, met a lot of new people and tried to make time to read and write.